antoniocorreia/allari-project/README.md

 # Allari SSE ASSESSMENT PROJECT

 Project created using ASP.NET Core (MVC) with .NET6 and C#.
-Bootstrap, vanilla javascript, and jQuery
+Bootstrap, vanilla javascript, and jQuery.

+You can access a live Azure web app here https://allari-project-antonio-correia.azurewebsites.net/

 To run this project clone this repository and open it with Visual Studio 2022 IDE or execute `dotnet run` in the developer prompt inside the project folder directory.